 Criminal Defense Lawyer

-From misdemeanors to major felony crimes, McCarty-Larson, PLLC has handled all types of criminal defense matters.
+From misdemeanors to major felony crimes in Texas, McCarty-Larson, PLLC has handled all types of criminal defense matters.
 No case is too complex for our team to handle.
-In fact, we take pride in having the tenacity to champion on behalf of our clients, especially in high-stakes situations.
+In fact, we take pride in having the tenacity to champion on behalf of our clients, especially in high-stakes criminal matters.

-We represent clients across Tarrant, Dallas, Johnson and Ellis Counties in the face of such charges as: DWI, assault, drug crimes, violent crimes, fraud, white collar crimes, juvenile crimes, and domestic violence.
+We represent clients across Ellis County, Tarrant, Dallas, and Johnson County in the face of such charges as DWI, assault, drug crimes, violent crimes, fraud, white-collar crimes, juvenile crimes, domestic violence, and other criminal cases.

-Senior Partner Attorney Robin McCarty has 20 years of experience, including as a former prosecutor and police officer.
+Senior Partner Attorney Robin McCarty, with law offices located in Midlothian, Ellis County, has over 20 years of experience, including as a former prosecutor and police officer.
 Robin McCarty is prepared to provide the type of insight that only comes with such a diverse background.

 When you contact McCarty-Larson, PLLC, you will find that we are prepared to inform you of your rights and legal options so you can begin to make empowered decisions.
 We want to help you regain control of your life.

-Former Police Officer and Prosecutor – Our Senior Partner Attorney Represents Defendants in Midlothian and the surrounding area.
+Former Police Officer and Prosecutor – Our Senior Partner Attorney Represents Clients in Ellis County, Johnson County, Dallas, and Tarrant County and the surrounding area.

 Why Are Criminal Lawyers Important And What DO They Do?

-When you have been arrested, it is important that an experienced attorney reviews your case and looks for holes in the investigation.
+When you have been arrested in places like Texas, it is important that an experienced attorney reviews your case and looks for holes in the investigation.
 Did the police officer follow protocol when arresting you?
 Was evidence collected during a search of your property against legal guidelines?
-An attorney will be able to identify these flaws right away.
+An attorney and legal team will be able to identify these flaws right away.

 Criminal defense lawyers can also help create a strategy and prepare you for your day in court.
 For example, if accused of assault, an attorney may be able to argue that the defendant acted in self-defense which would exempt them from punishment.

-Our lawyers can provide valuable assistance with any matter that requires in-depth knowledge or expertise.
-Call us at (972) 775-2100 now so one of our professionals may go over all possible outcomes before deciding what’s best for you without risking anything financially – contact an attorney now!.
+Our experienced criminal defense lawyer can provide valuable assistance with any matter that requires in-depth knowledge or expertise.
+Call us at our Law office near you at (972) 775-2100 now so one of our professionals may go over all possible outcomes before deciding what’s best for you without risking anything financially – contact an attorney now!.

 When Can A Defense Attorney Ask For An Acquittal?